 Robert Sherwin

-My first group exhibition was in 1981 at the Floating Foundation of Photography, a celebrated westside venue where, with great humility, I saw my earliest work hang next to images by Duane Michals and color pioneer Pete Turner.
-I met with Susan Kismaric, Associate Curator at the Museum of Modern Art who, under the leadership of John Szarkowski, singled out my urban landscapes in a portfolio review.
-I sold work at Semaphore Gallery, and was represented by M-13 in Soho.
-Museum collections followed, including the Brooklyn Museum, Museum of the City of New York and the Nassau County Museum of Art.
+My first exhibition was in 1983 at the Floating Foundation of Photography, a celebrated gallery boat docked on the Hudson River, where my earliest work hung alongside images by Duane Michals and color pioneer Pete Turner.
+Soon after, Susan Kismaric, Associate Curator at the Museum of Modern Art under the leadership of John Szarkowski, singled out my urban landscapes in a portfolio review.
+Gallery sales at Semaphore in the East Village and representation by M-13 in SoHo followed.
+In recent years, my work has been exhibited at the Fairfield County Museum of Art and the Marblehead Art Association, and is held in the permanent collections of the Brooklyn Museum, the Museum of the City of New York, and the Nassau County Museum of Art.